dymmond/esmerald/docs/en/docs/extensions.md

 # Extensions

-What are extensions in an Esmerald context?
-A separate and individual piece of software that can be hooked into **any** Esmerald application and perform specific actions individually without breaking the ecosystem.
+What are extensions in an Ravyn context?
+A separate and individual piece of software that can be hooked into **any** Ravyn application and perform specific actions individually without breaking the ecosystem.

-A feature that got a lof of inspirations from the great frameworks out there but simplified for the Esmerald ecosystem.
+A feature that got a lof of inspirations from the great frameworks out there but simplified for the Ravyn ecosystem.

 Take Django as example.
 There are hundreds, if not thousands, of plugins for Django and usually, not always, the way of using them is by adding that same pluggin into the `INSTALLED_APPS` and